 There are over 3,000 rail stations in France… in cities, towns, suburbs, and villages.
 Stations in major cities are big and busy with restaurants, shops, waiting rooms, restrooms, and attended ticket offices.
-The Gares En Mouvement website provides information about facilities at the larger stations including shops, attended hours, restrooms, and left luggage facilities.
 We’ve used a station in a village in the Dordogne that is just a small platform with no station building.
 (You buy your ticket on board from the conductor.)
 That station was actually easy, but in large stations, you may need to access your track by a ramp, elevator, escalator, or steps and you may need to walk a long way to reach your train.
 Some stations have left luggage facilities, or you may be able to locate independently-operated facilities nearby.

 When to Arrive: If you already have a printed ticket, you should arrive at the station at least 30 minutes before your departure.
 If you need to buy a ticket, you’ll need more time, as there may be a line of people with problems and limited staff to help customers.
 Arriving early will also give you time to understand the station layout and to buy some provisions for the train.
 There are automated machines for purchasing and retrieving tickets, but you must have a “chip and pin” credit card to use these machines.
 (Most American credit cards will not work in these machines, so you’ll need to see a “live” ticket agent.)